telerik/blazor-docs/themes/form-elements.md

 * [Buttons](#buttons)
 * [Cards](#cards)

->note CSS rules from the project may interfere.
+>note Existing CSS rules in the project may interfere with the applied styles.
 A common reason is styling from libraries like Bootstrap or rules with low specificity in the site stylesheet.
 [This blog post](https://www.telerik.com/blogs/improve-your-debugging-skills-with-chrome-devtools) can help you examine the rendering and applied styles so you can troubleshoot any issues.

 ## Checkboxes

-A specific class on a `label` element can give you a checkbox that looks the same in all browsers.
-You will still need the actual `input` element, but it will have another class that will hide it visually.
+A specific CSS class applied to a `label` element can give you a checkbox that looks the same in all browsers.
+You still need to provide the actual `input` element, but it will have another CSS class that will hide it visually.

 >tip You can use the [TelerikCheckBox]({%slug checkbox-overview%}) component instead.
 It offers a few extra features and events.